canonical/archive-auth-mirror/README.md

 # Overview

-This subordinate charm deploys an application to mirror and periodically sync an Ubuntu archive.
+This charm deploys an application to mirror and periodically sync an Ubuntu archive and expose it through static file serve via Nginx.

-It's meant to be deployed alongside apache2 so that the mirrored archive can be exposed.